zenglenn42/inversion-of-control/README.md

 ### [Input Reducer](#contents)

-But we have a nested input schema.
-Either we need to make the render recursion-friendly or somehow flatten the input data before it gets mapped.
+For the recursive Accordion, we have nested input data.
+So how can we make that work while leveraging the existing implementation?
+Should we override the layout code with something recursion-friendly or maybe flatten the input data before it gets mapped?

 I opt for the latter to minimize changes to the underlying component since that's the point of this pattern.